 Several series of studies have focused on improving childhood mental and physical health.
-For example, the Nurse-Family-Partnership provides low-income first-time mothers with pre- and post-natal education and home visits from nurses until the child reaches two years of age.
+For example, the Nurse–Family Partnership program provides low-income, first-time mothers with pre- and postnatal education and home visits from nurses until the child reaches 2 years of age.
 Follow-ups indicate potential impact on personality in adolescence, with program participants being less likely to engage in risky smoking, alcohol, or sexual behavior and to have been arrested (Olds et al., 1998).
-Similarly, the Chicago Child Parent Centers (CPC) program creates a stable environment so as to promote optimal academic and behavioral development (Reynolds et al., 2002) as is associated with better graduation rates and reduced arrest rates (Reynolds, Ou, & Topitzes, 2004).
+Similarly, the Chicago Child–Parent Centers (CPC) program creates a stable environment so as to promote optimal academic and behavioral development (Reynolds, Temple, Robertson, & Mann, 2002) and is associated with better graduation rates and reduced arrest rates (Reynolds, Ou, & Topitzes, 2004).
 Studies such as these indicate that early interventions can have later life influences, potentially via personality, but the mechanisms responsible could operate through pathways other than personality.
-The Carolina Abecedarian Project (Campbell et al., 2014) finds that the intervention effects are partially, but not entirely, due to SES, education, IQ (Conti, Heckman & Pinto, 2016), leaving the door open to changes in personality mediating some of these childhood intervention effects.
+The Carolina Abecedarian Project (Campbell et al., 2014[AU: Add this to the references list; here on first mention, name authors if there are 5 or fewer of them]) found that the intervention effects are partially, but not entirely, due to socioeconomic status (SES), education, IQ (Conti, Heckman, & Pinto, 2016), leaving the door open to changes in personality mediating some of these childhood intervention effects.
 However, few early-life interventions include measures of personality.

 One of the only long-term intervention studies to include a measure of personality is the Perry Preschool Project (Heckman, Pinto & Savelyev, 2013).
-A broad behavioral measure assessed during adolescence suggests that this intervention led to childhood differences in personality, which influenced later in life health and labor-market outcomes (Heckman, Pinto & Savelyev, 2013).
+A broad behavioral measure assessed during adolescence suggests that this intervention led to childhood differences in personality, which influenced later life health and labor-market outcomes (Heckman, Pinto, & Savelyev, 2013).
 The Perry Preschool Project was based on a Vygotskian approach that utilized active participatory learning.
-The program emphasized organizational skills – such as the ability to plan and execute tasks – as well as social skills – such as conflict management and cooperation.
-Although this is a promising study that provides a framework for the early life interventions that influence later personality, the Perry Project is limited in the generalizability by being a single, small sample study of a relatively disadvantaged population.
+The program emphasized organizational skills, such as the ability to plan and execute tasks, as well as social skills, such as conflict management and cooperation.
+Although this is a promising study that provides a framework for the early life interventions that influence later personality, the Perry Project is limited in generalizability by being a single, small sample study of a relatively disadvantaged population.

-The Perry program was a prototype version of what effective early interventions could be and, as such, has been emulated afterwards.
-A great number of Head Start programs, for example, employ a modified version of the Perry curriculum (ICPSR, 2010).
-Like the Perry Project, Head Start also shows later life benefits that are not attributable to the effects of cognitive ability (Carneiro & Ginja, 2014; Deming, 2009; Feller et al., 2014).
-However, a recent study found no personality differences during adolescence between those that were in Head Start versus a matched sample that either received a different type of daycare or no daycare at all (Jackson, Beck, Weston & Mike, 2019).
-Altogether, childhood programs appear to be effective later in life but there is limited evidence that their effectiveness is due to changes in personality.
+The Perry Project was a prototype version of what effective early interventions could be and, as such, has since been emulated.
+A great number of Head Start programs, for example, employ a modified version of the Perry curriculum (Head Start Impact Study, 2010).
+Like the Perry Project, Head Start also shows later life benefits that are not attributable to the effects of cognitive ability (Carneiro & Ginja, 2014; Deming, 2009; Feller et al., 2016[AU: Year verified online]).
+However, a recent study found no personality differences during adolescence between those that were in Head Start versus a matched sample that either received a different type of daycare or no daycare at all (Jackson, Beck, & Weston, 2019).
+Altogether, childhood programs appear to be effective later in life, there is limited evidence that their effectiveness is due to changes in personality.

-[B]Antisocial behavior and Juvenile Delinquent Programs
+[b]Antisocial Behavior and Juvenile Delinquent Programs

-Another common type of intervention is centered around antisocial behavior.
-Preventative awareness programs, such as Scared Straight, are based on the idea that youth can be deterred or scared away from deviant behavior by familiarizing them with the consequences.
+[bodyni]Another common type of intervention is centered around antisocial behavior.
+Preventive awareness programs, such as Scared Straight, are based on the idea that youth can be deterred or scared away from deviant behavior by familiarizing them with the consequences.
 In Scared Straight, children are taken to visit prisons to deter them from engaging in misconduct.
 Such juvenile awareness programs quickly gained popularity, despite evidence that they are largely ineffective.
-Indeed, a meta-analysis of randomized clinical tests of juvenile awareness programs found that such programs had detrimental effects on post-visit criminal behavior (Petrosino, Turpin-Petrosino, & Buehler, 2003).
+Indeed, a meta-analysis of randomized clinical tests of juvenile awareness programs found that such programs had detrimental effects on postvisit criminal behavior (Petrosino, Turpin-Petrosino, & Buehler, 2003).